 ‘He’s an untrustworthy swine,’ he said.
 ‘He’d do anything for money, any mortal thing under the sun.
 Take my advice and don’t have anything to do with that fellow.
 Besides, he’s an old Harrovian.’

 But while there’s a sense of fun about these tales, the secrets at the heart of the stories – as in Buchan – have the potential for terrifying levels of violence.
 In The Professor’s Poison it’s lethal gas; in The Factory on the Cliff our intrepid heroes discover that the farmhouse is being used to manufacture anthrax bombs.
-From a writer who served on the Western Front, the subject-matter is perhaps not unexpected, though the levity certainly is.
+From a writer who served on the Western Front, the subject-matter is perhaps not unexpected, but the levity certainly is.

 Equally unlikely is the way that the makers of these chemical and biological weapons are treated so sympathetically.
 In the first it’s that stock comic character, the absent-minded professor; in the second, it’s an old man whose political heart is seen to be in the right place – here he is running through some of his past exploits: